Yegor Sazonov: Background

-Igor Sergeevich Sazonov was born on June 7 [O.S.
-May 26] 1879, in Petrovskoe, Vyatka Governorate.
+Yegor Sergeevich Sazonov was born on June 7 [O.S.
+May 26] 1879, in Petrovskoe, Urzhumsky Uyezd, Vyatka Governorate.
 His father was a wealthy timber merchant of the Old Believer faith in Ufa.

 Career

 Sazonov was initially deeply religious and monarchist as a student, wanting to become a doctor.
 Sazonov studied at the Ufa boys' gymnasium.
 In 1901, he entered the Faculty of Medicine of the Imperial Moscow University, where he helped organize a student protest against the decision of the university, which expelled 183 students for anti-tsarist activities.

 Socialist Revolutionary party

 After being arrested, flogged, and expelled, Sazonov joined the Socialist Revolutionary Party, organized studies of socialism, and turned against the government.
 He said "It is not easy to reject the fundamental laws of humanity, but I have been forced to it.
 From now on I dedicate myself to open warfare with the government..."

 After his expulsion, Sazonov was sent to exile in Ufa, where he started to study socialist and democratic literature.
 At the behest of his father he was released and later joined the Ural Union of Social Democrats and Socialist Revolutionaries.
 Shortly after he was once again arrested and thus was exiled to Siberia.

 On March 16 (29), 1902, the police broke into his family's apartment with a search warrant.
 Sazonov had time to tear some sheets from his personal notebook and chew them, only to realize that in his haste he had destroyed the wrong pages.
 The police thus found the evidence of the existence in the city of clandestine activity coordinated by the Union.
 He was held in the Ufa prison where he went on a hunger strike and later transferred to Yakutsk.
 In July 1903, on his way to Eastern Siberia, Sazonov fled and left for Switzerland.